scottcrowley/dev_notes/Setups & IDEs/Visual Studio Code Shortcuts.md

         * `php.json` - `Users/scott/Library/Application Support/Code/User/snippets/`
         * `html.json` - `Users/scott/Library/Application Support/Code/User/snippets/`
         * `vue.json` - `Users/scott/Library/Application Support/Code/User/snippets/`

 * ### Multiple Cursors
     * Using the mouse you can click some where and then hold `alt` while click elsewhere to create multiple cursors
     * `cmd+D` will select the next occurrence of what is selected.
     * `ctrl+cmd+G` will select all occurrences.

 * ### Configure ESLint
+    * ***If using `Prettier` then look at the plugin section above about how to integrate `Prettier` with `ESLint`.***
     * With `ESLint` installed make sure that `.vue` files are added to the `eslint.validate` property.
 Go into `User Settings` and search for `eslint.validate` and copy settings to `User Settings`.
 Then add `"vue", "vue-html"` to the existing array that has `"javascript", "javascriptreact"`
     * You will also need an .`eslintrc.json` file.
         * Add one by opening `command palette` and typing `eslint` and selecting `Create 'eslintrc.json’ File`.
-This file is added to your project root.
+Running this command will ask you several questions in the terminal window.
+Once you have answered everything the config file will be added to the project root.
 So this will need to be done for every project being used.
-        * or type `eslint --init` in the terminal and answer the questions asked.
+        * or type `node_modules/.bin/eslint --init` in the terminal and answer the questions asked.
         * See below for an example `.eslintrc.json` file.
     * GETTING AN ERROR TRYING TO RUN THE ABOVE COMMAND.
 MAY NEED TO INSTALL A DIFFERENT WAY Not an issue anymore for some reason
     * You will also need an `eslint-plugin-vue` plugin.
 Type `npm install -g eslint-plugin-vue` into the terminal to install it globally.
         * `"plugin:vue/recommended"` needs to be added to the `extends` key array in the `.eslintrc.json` file
         * Make sure if you have the `Vetur` extension installed that you set the `"vetur.validation.template":` setting to `false` in your `User Settings`.

 * ### Configuring PHP CS FIXER
     * Make sure extension is installed
     * If a config file doesn’t already exist in `vscode` directory do so by: